Nonparametric Modeling of Continuous-Time Markov Chains: Methods I: Likelihood and prior

-\paragraph{CTMCs along an acyclic graph} In a more general framework, a CTMC evolves along an acyclic and connected graph $\tau = (\nodesSet, \edgesSet)$ where $\nodesSet$ is the set of nodes and $\edgesSet \subseteq \nodesSet \times \nodesSet$ is the set of edges.
-The value of the CTMC is then observed on some subset of nodes.
+\paragraph{CTMCs along directed acyclic graphs} In a more general framework, a CTMC evolves along a directed acyclic graph (DAG) $\tau = (\nodesSet, \edgesSet)$ where $\nodesSet$ is the set of nodes and $\edgesSet \subseteq \nodesSet \times \nodesSet$ is the set of edges.
+We assume that there are \textit{no} colliders, that is, each node has at most one parent.
+DAGs without colliders are usually referred to as \textit{polyforests}.
+Connected polyforests are also called \textit{polytrees}.
+The values of the CTMC are then observed on some subset of nodes.
 Therefore, the likelihood $\condprob{\NPRdataVector}{\NPRunnormedRateMatrix}$ will have to be written accounting for the conditional independence structure that the graph induces.
-The case where the observations are sequential falls within this framework, assuming that the nodes are located along a line.
-Section~\ref{sec:NPRPhylogeneticsApplication} will develop in more detail the case where the graph is tree-shaped and the observations lie at the tree tips.
+The case where the observations are sequential falls within this framework (polytree), assuming that the nodes are located along a line.
+Similarly, the case of multiple parallel sequential time series corresponds to a polyforest.
+Section~\ref{sec:NPRPhylogeneticsApplication} presents a specific application in which the graph is tree-shaped and the observations lie at the tree tips.